sciwp/docs/docs/plugin-manager.md

 ---
-id: sciwp-plugin-manager
+id: framework-plugin-manager
-title: Plugin Manager
+title: Plugins
-sidebar_label: Plugin Manager
+sidebar_label: Plugins
 ---

 The Plugin Manager **_Sci\Manager\PluginManager_**, is the component used by the framework to manage the plugins.
 All plugin instances created should be registered within the PluginManager.